 The mission of the Cottage Grove Historical Society is to preserve and celebrate the history and heritage of the Cottage Grove area and to stimulate interest and knowledge for generations to come.

-Since we are not able to provide public presentations at this time, we are providing small snapshots of local history.
-Each week volunteers will provide a brief article or video featuring local historical information.
-In addition to the regular content, a student version will be supplied in pdf format to make it easy to print if desired.
-The student version will contain basically the same information but written for younger audiences.
-Student versions will also provide vocabulary definitions as necessary, and discussion points that you can use to start a conversation about the article.
+in 2020, with in person presentations suspended, we are provided a series of history mini lessons.
+Each week volunteers provided a brief article featuring local historical information.
+In addition to the regular content, a student version was supplied in pdf format to make it easy to print if desired.
+The student version included basically the same information but written for younger audiences.
+Student versions also provided vocabulary definitions as necessary, and discussion points designed to start a conversation about the article.

 The Marcia E. Allen Historical Research Library is located in the historic Square Dance Barn, 308 S 10th Street in Cottage Grove.
 Our librarians gathers, organizes, and catalogs information into a traditional library setting so it can then be used by the general public.